3141592654/csci389hw3/README.md

 Reset also fails.
 That one adds three items to the cache, resets, and asserts the space used is 0.
 This again fails.

+Once again, we had to change the capitalisation of LRUEvictor.
 In test_lru_evictor_basic, one of our tests was to have two keys in our cache (we called them "key1" and "key2") and then to set "key1" to a different value.
 We asserted that the space used was equal to the size of key2's value and the size of key1's new value.
 Their space_used returned the size of both key1 and key2's old values plus the size of the new value.
 I talked to Eitan about this in lab and he said "that sounds like a bug".

 ## Part 2c - Albert + Yao
 |Name|Description|Status|